 - The extent and scope of patent protection required

 - Location and availability of attorney

-Australian patent attorneys practice as sole practitioners, or work in small, medium or quite large firms – some associated with law firms.
+Australian patent and/or trade mark attorneys practice as sole practitioners, or work in small, medium or quite large firms – some associated with law firms.

 Determine what you think best suits your needs.